Deadjed/16-bit-Assembler/README.md

 # 16 bit Assembler
 The assembler takes a file written in hack assembly code and converts it to 16 bit binary instructions with a .hack extension.
+Usage: ```Prompt>SIT111_16_bit_assembler.exe FILENAME.asm```

 ## Main Function
 The main function of this program is quite simple.
 It first **stores** the assembly programs contents in memory, removing all white space and comments in the process.
 Then **replaces all symbols** with their values, removing labels in that process.
 Finally it **converts** each line into it's binary equivelent before writing it all to an output file.